Sharp Hypercontractivity for Global Functions: Introduction

-As a result, the Kahn-Kalai-Linial theorem and Friedgut's theorem do not hold for general functions with respect to $\mu_p$ where $p=o(1)$, and numerous deep works obtained variants of them for restricted classes of functions, which rule out counterexamples like the aforementioned $f(x)=x_i$ (e.g.,~\cite{Fri99,Hat12}).
+As a result, the Kahn-Kalai-Linial theorem and Friedgut's theorem do not hold for general functions with respect to $\mu_p$ where $p=o(1)$, and numerous deep works obtained variants of them for restricted classes of functions, which exclude the counterexamples such as $f(x)=x_i$ (e.g.,~\cite{Fri99,Hat12}).